Qiskit/documentation/tutorials/README.md

 ## Adding new tutorials

-To create a new tutorial, add a new notebook to the `tutorials/` folder and make new entry to `learning-api.conf.yaml`.
+To create a new tutorial, add a new notebook to the `tutorials/` folder and make a new entry to `learning-api.conf.yaml`.
 The next time the deploy action is run, the tutorial will be created on the platform, so make sure to only merge the change to `main` when you're ready for the tutorial to go live.